Simon Keay

 Simon James Keay, FBA (21 May 1954 – 7 April 2021) was a British archaeologist and academic.
 Keay specialized in the archaeology of the Roman Empire, particularly Roman Mediterranean ports, commerce and cultural change in Italy and Iberia.

-Biography
+Background

-Simon Keay was born in London, to a British father, Anthony Keay and an Australian mother, Lorelei (née Shiel) Keay He attended Downside School in Stratton-on-the-Fosse, Somerset.
+Simon Keay was born in St Mary's Hospital, London, on 21 May 1954.
+His father, Anthony Keay, was British, and his mother, Lorelei (née Shiel) Keay, was born in New Zealand and raised in Australia.
+He attended Downside School in Stratton-on-the-Fosse, Somerset.

+Keay received his BA (1977) and PhD (1983); funded by a British Academy Scholarship from University College London.
+His thesis, Late Roman Amphorae in the Western Mediterranean: A Typology and Economic Study: The Catalan Evidence, was published in 1984.